 Chapter 15 Introduction

 Transportation is a vital link that connects people to their communities.
 Older adults need a variety of convenient and safe transportation options.
-They provide access to jobs, social activities, medical appointments, and community services that support their independence.
-These transportation options include walking, cycling, using micromobility devices, taking public transportation, ride-sharing, and driving.
-Having alternatives is key to creating mobility.
-It also ensures that everyone can continue to live in their communities as they get older, particularly if they do not drive.
+These include walking, bicycling, using micromobility devices, taking public transportation, ride-sharing, and driving.
+Such options provide access to jobs, social activities, medical appointments, and community services that support their independence.
+All are essential for ensuring mobility.
+They enable people to continue to live in their communities as they get older, particularly if they do not drive.

 Road safety is also critically important.
 For decades, fatality rates were on the decline due to effective policy, vehicle and infrastructure design, and licensing procedures.
-Nonetheless, a rise in road fatality rates in recent years, particularly for pedestrians and cyclists, indicates that more needs to be done.
+A rise in road fatality rates in recent years, particularly for pedestrians and bicyclists, indicates that more needs to be done.
 Older road users, people from communities of color, and people with low incomes bear a higher share of the harm.

 In the past few years, the transportation sector has introduced innovations in vehicle technology and on-demand services, with many more on the horizon.
-It is imperative that public policy enable public- and private-sector investments to serve and protect all of us as we age.
+It is imperative that public policy enables public- and private-sector investments to serve and protect all people as they age.

 Found in Transportation